aemann01/ads_plaque/02-kraken/README.md

 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/assembly_summary_genbank.txt
 ```

-Query using our taxid list for any genomes with gtf files (not all will have this)
+Query using our taxid list for any genomes with gtf files (not all will have gtf)

 ```bash
 grep -E '^[0-9]' taxids > temp